-- 1. Creation time of mobile elements. - 2.
-Number of assignment performed by mobile agents. - Average time taken to perform or detect or intrusion. - 4.
-Reliability factor, we can calculate this factor by considering above three points. - Malicious factor for mobile agent, it is basically number of anti-system activities done by mobile agents.
+- 1. Creation time of mobile elements. - Number of assignment performed by mobile agents. - 3.
+Average time taken to perform or detect or intrusion. - Reliability factor, we can calculate this factor by considering above three points. - Malicious factor for mobile agent, it is basically number of anti-system activities done by mobile agents. - 6.
+We can maintain timestamp for each mobile agent and kill mobile elements whose timestamp is greater than a fixed threshold value.